Efficiency of stochastic coordinate proximal gradient methods on nonseparable composite optimization: Introduction.

 \textit{Contributions}.
-This paper deals with large-scale composite optimization problem \eqref{eq:prob} having the objective function formed as a sum of two terms, one has Lipschitz continuous gradient along random subspaces and may be nonconvex and the second term is simple, but possibly \textit{nonconvex} and \textit{nonseparable}.
-Under these settings we design a stochastic coordinate proximal gradient method which takes into account the nonseparable composite form of the objective function.
-This algorithm achieves scalability by constructing at each iteration a local approximation model of the nonseparable objective function along a random subspace with user-determined dimension.
-We outline efficient techniques for selecting the random subspace, yielding an implementation that has low cost per-iteration (linear in the problem dimension) while also achieving fast convergence rates.
-We present a probabilistic worst-case complexity analysis for our stochastic coordinate proximal gradient method in convex and nonconvex settings, where in particular we prove high-probability bounds on the number of iterations before a given optimality is achieved.
-The convergence rates in probability in both convex and nonconvex settings are summarized in the table below.
-In particular, sublinear rates are derived for nonconvex and convex problems.
-Improved rates are given under the Kurdyka-Lojasiewicz (KL) inequality (in the nonconvex case) and uniform convexity (in the convex case).
-Besides providing a general framework for the analysis of stochastic coordinate proximal gradient schemes, our results (partially) resolve an open problem in the optimization literature related to the convergence estimates for coordinate descent algorithms on \textit{nonseparable} (non)convex composite problems.
-Preliminary numerical results also confirm the efficiency of our algorithm.
+This paper deals with the composite problem \eqref{eq:prob} having the objective function formed as a sum of two terms, one has Lipschitz continuous gradient along random subspaces and may be nonconvex and the second term is simple and twice differentiable, but possibly \textit{nonconvex} and \textit{nonseparable}.
+Under these settings we design a stochastic coordinate proximal gradient method which takes into account the nonseparable composite form of the objective, i.e., at each iteration the method sketches the gradient $\nabla f(x)$ and computes the prox of $\psi$ only along some subspace chosen in a stochastic manner\footnote{To make the distinction between our approach and random coordinate descent schemes, we use the term "stochastic", since in our method the subspace over which we minimize and the underlying probability distribution are general, while in random coordinate descent only blocks of coordinates are chosen based on a discrete probability distribution.}.
+Our algorithm achieves scalability by constructing at each iteration a local approximation model of the objective along a random subspace with user-determined dimension. {We outline efficient techniques for selecting the random subspace, yielding an implementation that has low cost per-iteration (linear in problem dimension), while also achieving fast~convergence. }